 7.6.2.4 Passive Diffusion Sampling Using a Rigid Porous Polyethylene Sampler (RPPS).
 An RPPS typically consists of a 1.5-inch outer diameter (OD), 6- to 7-inch-long, rigid polyethylene tube that is filled with reagent grade water and capped on both ends.
 The tube is constructed from thin sheets of foam-like porous polyethylene with pore sizes of 6 to 15 microns.
 The RPPS is similar in concept and design to the LDPE sampler, with the main advantage of the RPP sampler being that the construction allows the passage of both dissolved inorganic and organic contaminants into the sampler.
-In addition to the disadvantages, including:
+In addition to the disadvantages associated with LDPE PDB samplers, RPP samplers have several additional disadvantages, including: